Class-6-Hungry-Wolves/Armageddon/README.md

 # Class 6 Hungry Wolves Armageddon Project

 ## Overview
 Our POC project is an infrastructure design and implementation initiative for **Tokyo Midtown Medical Center (TMMC)** to establish a global telehealth service called **J-Tele-Doctor**.
 This solution will enable TMMC customers to access medical care remotely while complying with strict data localization and security requirements.
-The project focuses on leveraging **AWS Japan** as the primary cloud provider and spans across multiple global regions.
+The project focuses on leveraging **AWS Japan** as the primary cloud  and spans across multiple global regions.

 ---